-đź’” A Case Study in Invisible Control It was a Tuesday afternoon in late October when Sage walked into my office with the particular slouch of someone carrying an invisible weight—the kind that successful people wear like an expensive suit […]
+It was a Tuesday afternoon in late October when Sage walked into my office with the particular slouch — like an expensive suit that no longer fits.
+His eyes told the real story: exhausted.
+Not from working late, but from […]

 In the Therapy Room: Setting Boundaries with Parents

-It was raining hard that Tuesday night—the kind of rain that makes you feel alone even in a crowded room.
-She sat across from me, shoulders tight, jaw clenched, staring at her hands like they’d betrayed her.
-Jensonaya had moved […]
+It was raining hard that Tuesday night—the kind of rain that makes you feel alone.
+Jensonaya sat across from me, shoulders tight, jaw clenched, staring at her hands like they’d betrayed her.
+She had moved back home six months ago […]

 In the Therapy Room: The Mother-in-Law Wound Nobody Talks About